Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 up a veritable army of well-wishers for the evening including Marla’s

 beautiful 21-year old daughter Marissa.
-Did you notice her name started
+Are you

 with “M”?